MattLatt/GDAL_2.0.2_VC/README.md

 Libexpat 2.10 and libsqlite 3.12 are provided in the "3rdpart" folder

-## 2016-06-28: Warning this is a work in progress
+## 2016-06-29: Warning this is a work in progress

-What have been tested:
+    - Added x64 version of all the workspaces (dll, lib and tests).

-    - x86 version of all the workspaces (dll, lib and tests)
+	I've compiled the 3rd part library libexpat for x64 architecture excluding in UNICODE mode for now /!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.0.2.lib (more than 650 MB), so you will have to rebuild the static lib version.

 What need to be done :

     - adding Proj.4 lib